Sarah-HCEL/sarahfeldes.github.io/about.md

 Hi.
 I am Sarah.
 I am a Techno-Anthropologist from Copenhagen.
-As a researcher by training and an aesthete by heard, I strive to make science and design meet.
+As a researcher by training and an aesthete by heart, I am inspired to make science and design meet.
 I have a passion for data visualizations in unusual ways.
 Exhibitions, performances, movie scripts, art pieces - whatever can be a form of expression can be science communication.